claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 ![[Pasted image 20241007125555.png]]
 #### Tape Gateway
 Stores files onto **Virtual Library Tapes** for backing up you files on very cost effective long term.
-**Durable**, cost effective solution to archive your data in thw AWS CLoud.
+**Durable**, cost effective solution to archive your data in the AWS Cloud.

 - Use **VTL** interface, that helps you leverage existing tape-based backups.
 - Tape storage has proven redability **for 30 years**.
 - Long retrival Time

 #### Amazon FsX File Gateway
 Allows your files to be stored in Amazon FSx Windows FIle Storage (WFS).
+Allow you

-Allow your Windows developers to easily store data in the cloud using the tools they already know
+r Windows developers to easily store data in the cloud using the tools they already know

 ## Instance Store
 - Used as **cache**